Print and Graphic Media Technology Bachelor of Science Degree

 Information Architecture Publishing

 In this course the students will research current and emerging publishing information technology trends and apply them in creating publishing solutions across a variety of platforms.
 Students will learn and apply digital asset management methods and practices in real-world scenarios.
 (Prerequisites: MAAT-106 and MAAT-272 or ISTE-305 or equivalent courses.)
-Lab 2 (Spring).
+Lab 2, Lecture 2 (Spring).

 3